shariarfaisal/shariarfaisal/README.md

 ```
 This is Faisal.
 I am a tech enthasiast who love to, write code, play and explore new things 😉.
 I have no special talents, I am only passionately curious like Einstein said 😂.
 I am not genius
 but I am a hard worker and confident about myself.
-Personally, I am a happy person "Alhamdulillah", I enjoy my work and I enjoy my own company.
 ```

 ### My skills and potentials